STRADA transit operator recruitment tool

 - A Competency Framework for Bus Operators.

-- A Distribution Process to order STRADA tests quickly and easily.
+- A Distribution Process to order STRADA reports quickly and easily.

-- A secure, private client site to administer your testing and results.
+- A secure, private client site to administer your assessments and results.
 Clients can produce their own internal usage statements for auditing purposes if they have multiple service locations within their transit system.

-- Post-Implementation Support to assist your technical users through the administration of the test itself.
+- Post-Implementation Support to assist your technical users through the administration of the assessment itself.

 - An Ongoing Implementation Feedback Process to monitor your STRADA experience and continuously improve the product.

-- Ongoing test updating by our expert partner...so you never have to worry about the test going out of date, becoming invalid or having to purchase a new release!
+- Ongoing updating by our expert partner...so you never have to worry about the assessment going out of date, becoming invalid or having to purchase a new release!